 The LSPS will act to unify the land use planning aspirations of the community with broader State planning directions.
 It will do this by drawing together and summarising the planning priorities identified through state, regional, district and local strategic plans including the Fairfield City Plan.

-It provides the local context and local-scale expression of actions and priorities from these plans.
+It provides the local context and localscale expression of actions and priorities from these plans.

-Due to the surveys undertaken as part of the community engagement strategy in 2016, Council still retains the extensive and informative data, which has been used to inform the LSPS.
+Due to the surveys undertaken as part of the community engagement strategy in 2016, Council still retains the extensive and informative data, which has been used to inform the Fairfield City Local Strategic Planning Statement.

 Therefore the community's vision, priorities and goals identified in the 2016-2026 Fairfield City Plan are suitable to guide the Fairfield City Local Strategic Planning Statement's vision, themes and priorities.
-This will ensure that the LSPS has been incorporated in Council's Integrated Planning and Reporting Framework to maintain an effective and holistic approached to the future of Fairfield City.
+This will ensure that the Fairfield City Local Strategic Planning Statement has been integrated in Council's Integrated Planning and Reporting Framework to maintain an effective and holistic approached to the future of Fairfield City.